ocular-motor-lab/omlab-matlab-tools/README.md

 This will be a repository of a set of tools use in the lab.

 # Disparity simulator
-The first one is a simulator of disparities in 3D.
+This is a tool to simulate and visualize disparities in 3D.
+Caused by either eye movements or displacements and slant/tilts of the stimulus.

 To run, download or clone the respository and just run the matlab command from the repository folder
 ```